Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/06-jwt/02-user-create/01-user-create.md

 <hr />

 ### usercontroller.js
 We'll need to add some code in our `usercontroller.js` file.
-Note, if Lebowski isn't your style, enter in your own flavor for the string values:
+Note: if Lebowski isn't your style, enter in your own flavor for the string values:

 ```js